A. A. Mamun: Early life and education

 Mamun gained a PhD in plasma physics at the University of St Andrews by a Commonwealth Scholarship under the Commonwealth Scholarship and Fellowship Plan.
-He then performed postdoctoral studies in Germany and Scotland by an Alexander von Humboldt postdoctoral research fellowship, and by a Commonwealth postdoctoral research fellowship, respectively.
+He then performed postdoctoral studies in Germany and Scotland on an Alexander von Humboldt postdoctoral research fellowship, and a Commonwealth postdoctoral research fellowship, respectively.
 As well as his faculty position at Jahangirnagar University, Mamun has a visiting position at the International Centre for Theoretical Physics in Trieste, Italy.

 Research contributions

 Mamun has published over 400 research articles in peer-reviewed international journals.
 The Institute of Physics (London) published his textbook on dusty plasma physics.

-On the basis of a report published in PLOS Biology, Mamun is one of top 2% [position:130 out of 43,218 (2%)] scientists (in the world) working in the fields of fluids and plasma, as well as top 2% [position: 28,781 out of 159,624 (2%)] scientists (in the world) working in all branches of sciences (including engineering and medical sciences).
+According to a report published in PLOS Biology, Mamun is one of the top 2% [position:130 out of 43,218 (2%)] scientists (in the world) working in the fields of fluids and plasma, as well as top 2% [position: 28,781 out of 159,624 (2%)] scientists (in the world) working in all branches of sciences (including engineering and medical sciences).